prashant2112/ecommerce_backend_fastapi/README.md

 # Ecommerce Backend FastAPI App

 This is a FastAPI-based backend for an e-commerce application.
-It provides RESTful APIs for managing products and orders, using MongoDB as the database (via Motor async driver).
+It provides APIs for managing products and orders, using MongoDB as the database using motor.

 ## Features
 - **Product Management**: Create and search products with size and quantity options.